jondot/react-native-bundles/README.md

 native resources and code using `rnpm`.

+## Rationale

+Maintaining the awesome list, and after having built a few apps and writing a book about it, I get asked these a lot of times.
+"What navigation library really work?", "Do X go well with Redux?", "Does Y work with MobX?" and so on.

+People are always trying to navigate the bleeding edge and the fatigue that comes with it, and this is an attempt to alleviate that.

+Having used and maintained starter kits, in the general sense for bleeding edge technologies, they don't work.
+They are too complex to understand when you're a newcomer, too fragile and opinionated when you're experienced, and they become a pain to maintain when you're the creator so they often get abandoned or being rewritten.

+This project undercuts starter kits, and just lets you have the bare essentials.
+It fixes in place the architectural stack of components that work well together, and you wire it; leading to more confidence, understanding and cleaner maintenance.

 ## Adding Bundles

 Pull requests for new bundles to this list will be welcome.
 Here's some